 And with more than 100 miles of coastline to explore, your family can spend the day taking sailing lessons or climbing to the top of the East Coast’s highest sand dune at Jockey Ridge.
 Rent a stand-up paddle board, learn to surf at Cape Hatteras National Seashore, windsurf in Pamlico Sound, or go fishing off Jennette’s Pier.
 The outdoor activities in the Outer Banks are endless.

-Where to Stay in the Outer Banks
+Where to Stay in the Outer Banks, North Carolina

 For family-friendly lodging in the Outer Banks, look to the Sanderling Resort.
 While grown-ups will appreciate stunning views of the Atlantic Ocean and the Currituck Sound—offering both sunrise and sunset viewing—kids will love the resort’s huge pool.
 With large rooms and on-site restaurants, Sanderling Resort offers a home base from which you can easily explore the beauty of the Outer Banks.